PaulsonLab/SPARKLE/README.md

 # SPARKLE
-This repository contains the information about the SPARKLE framework in “Zero-shot Discovery of High-Performance, Low-Cost Organic Battery Materials using Machine Learning.”
+This repository contains the information about the SPARKLE framework in “Zero-shot Discovery of High-Performance, Low-Cost Organic Battery Materials using Machine Learning.”

 ## Generated Results